 Many of the estimation techniques for GGMs rely on the assumption of sparsity in the precision matrix, which is a realistic assumption for many real-world applications including inference of biological networks.
 Regularization methods are a natural approach to inference of a sparse precision matrix.
-The most popular of these is the graphical lasso (Meinshausen and Bühlmann, 2006; Yuan and Lin, 2007; Friedman et al., 2008), which uses an l_1 penalty on the off-diagonal entries of the precision matrix to achieve sparsity in estimation of the graph structure.
-Among Bayesian approaches, the Bayesian graphical lasso, proposed as the Bayesian analogue to the graphical lasso, places double exponential priors on the off-diagonal entries of the precision matrix (Wang, 2012; Peterson et al., 2013).
+The most popular of these is the graphical lasso (Meinshausen and Bühlmann 2006; Yuan and Lin 2007; Friedman, Hastie, and Tibshirani 2008), which uses an $\ell_1$ penalty on the off-diagonal entries of the precision matrix to achieve sparsity in estimation of the graph structure.
+Among Bayesian approaches, the Bayesian graphical lasso, proposed as the Bayesian analog to the graphical lasso, places double exponential priors on the offdiagonal entries of the precision matrix (Wang 2012; Peterson et al. 2013).
 Estimation of a sparse graph structure using the Bayesian graphical lasso is not straightforward, however, since the precision matrices sampled from the posterior distribution do not contain exact zeros.

-2.2 G-Wishart prior framework
+2.2 G-Wishart Prior Framework

-Bayesian approaches to graphical models which enforce exact zeros in the precision matrix have been proposed by Roverato (2002), Jones et al. (2005), and Dobra et al. (2011).
-In Bayesian analysis of multivariate normal data, the standard conjugate prior for the precision matrix Ω is the Wishart distribution.
+Bayesian approaches to graphical models that enforce exact zeros in the precision matrix have been proposed by Roverato (2002), Jones et al. (2005), and Dobra, Lenkoski, and Rodriguez (2011).
+In Bayesian analysis of multivariate normal data, the standard conjugate prior for the precision matrix $\Omega$ is the Wishart distribution.
 Equivalently, one can specify that the covariance matrix $\Sigma = \Omega^{-1}$ follows the Inverse-Wishart distribution.
-Early work (Dawid and Lauritzen, 1993; Giudici and Green, 1999) focused on restrictions of the Inverse-Wishart to decomposable graphs, which have the special property that all prime components are complete.
-The assumption of decomposability greatly simplifies computation, but is artificially restrictive for the inference of real world networks.
+Early work (Dawid and Lauritzen 1993; Giudici and Green 1999) focused on restrictions of the Inverse-Wishart to decomposable graphs, which have the special property that all prime components are complete.
+The assumption of decomposability greatly simplifies computation, but is artificially restrictive for the inference of real-world networks.
 To address this limitation, Roverato (2002) proposed the G-Wishart prior as the conjugate prior for arbitrary graphs.
-The G-Wishart is the Wishart distribution restricted to the space of precision matrices with zeros specified by a graph G which may be either decomposable or non-decomposable.
-The G-Wishart density $W_G(b, D)$ can be written as where b > 2 is the degrees of freedom parameter, D is a $p \times p$ positive definite symmetric matrix, I_G is the normalizing constant, and P_G is the set of all $p \times p$ positive definite symmetric matrices with $\omega{ij} = 0$ if and only if $(i, j) \notin E$.
+The G-Wishart is the Wishart distribution restricted to the space of precision matrices with zeros specified by a graph G that may be either decomposable or nondecomposable.
+The G-Wishart density $W_G(b, D)$ can be written as where b > 2 is the degrees of freedom parameter, D is a $p \times p$ positive definite symmetric matrix, $I_G$ is the normalizing constant, and $P_G$ is the set of all $p \times p$ positive definite symmetric matrices with $\omega{ij} = 0$ if and only if $(i, j) \notin E$ .
 Although this formulation is more flexible for modeling, it introduces computational difficulties because both the prior and the posterior normalizing constants are intractable.
-Jones et al. (2005) and Lenkoski and Dobra (2011) simplify the problem by integrating out the precision matrix.
-Dobra et al. (2011) propose a reversible jump algorithm to sample over the joint space of graphs and precision matrices that does not scale well to large graphs.
-Wang and Li (2012) propose a sampler which does not require proposal tuning and circumvents computation of the prior normalizing constant through the use of the exchange algorithm, improving both the accuracy and efficiency of computation.
+Jones et al. (2005) and Lenkoski and Dobra (2011) simplified the problem by integrating out the precision matrix.
+Dobra, Lenkoski, and Rodriguez (2011) proposed a reversible jump algorithm to sample over the joint space of graphs and precision matrices, which does not scale well to large graphs.
+Wang and Li (2012) proposed a sampler that does not require proposal tuning and circumvents computation of the prior normalizing constant through the use of the exchange algorithm, improving both the accuracy and efficiency of computation.